ReviewMyContract.aiReview My Contract

 Class action waivers are the most consequential element of most arbitration clauses — and the most overlooked by non-lawyers reviewing contracts.
 They represent a fundamental shift in legal accountability.

 Why Class Actions Matter.
-Consider a company that systematically shortchanges thousands of freelancers by $500 each — perhaps by miscalculating project fees or applying improper deductions.
-Each individual claim is $500.
+Consider a company that systematically shortchanges thousands of freelancers by $500 each.
 No individual can justify hiring an attorney to arbitrate a $500 claim — the cost would be five to ten times the recovery.
 A class action aggregates all 5,000 individual $500 claims into a single $2.5 million proceeding that a plaintiffs' attorney will take on contingency.
 Without the class action, the wrongdoing is never remedied.
-The company's calculation in including the class action waiver is explicit: make each individual claim economically irrational to pursue, and the company faces no accountability for systematic misconduct.
+The class action waiver is a calculated strategy: make each individual claim economically irrational to pursue, and the company faces no accountability for systematic misconduct.

 The FAA Preemption Problem.
-State laws attempting to invalidate class action waivers in arbitration clauses have been systematically struck down as preempted by the FAA.
-California, Washington, and Massachusetts have each attempted to pass rules protecting consumers' right to class arbitration, and federal courts have invalidated those protections.
+State laws attempting to invalidate class action waivers in arbitration clauses have been systematically struck down.
+California's Discover Bank rule, Washington's consumer protection attempts, and Massachusetts' class arbitration right have each been preempted.
 The practical result: class action waivers in arbitration clauses are, as of 2026, essentially always enforceable in federal court.

-Congressional Exceptions.
-Congress has carved out limited statutory exceptions to the FAA's preemptive force.
-The Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act (2022) allows survivors to opt out of mandatory arbitration for sexual misconduct claims and pursue those claims in court or as class actions.
-The Ending Forced Arbitration of Race and Civil Rights Claims (proposed, not yet enacted) would extend similar protections to civil rights claims.
+Congressional Exceptions to the FAA.
+Congress has carved out limited statutory exceptions.
+The Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act (EFAA), Pub.
+L. 117-90 (2022), allows survivors of sexual misconduct to opt out of pre-dispute arbitration agreements for those specific claims.
+The Ending Forced Arbitration of Race and Civil Rights Claims (proposed, not yet enacted) would extend similar protections.
 These exceptions are narrow — they do not affect commercial or standard freelance disputes.

 What to Do

 The class action waiver is the provision most worth fighting over if you are entering a relationship as part of a larger category of similarly situated workers, vendors, or consumers.
-Negotiating options: (1) Delete the class action waiver entirely — this is the best outcome but rarely agreed to; (2) Negotiate a carve-out that preserves the right to participate in class actions brought by government agencies or regulatory bodies; (3) If you are in California and classified as an independent contractor, explicitly preserve your PAGA rights; (4) At minimum, negotiate a provision that if class action proceedings are initiated in any forum against the company for conduct that affected you, your arbitration agreement is suspended and you may join those proceedings.
-Note: if you are a freelancer hired by a large platform (gig economy, staffing, SaaS companies), class action waiver negotiation is effectively impossible — the contract is take-it-or-leave-it.
+Negotiating options: (1) Delete the class action waiver entirely — the best outcome but rarely agreed to; (2) Negotiate a carve-out that preserves the right to participate in class actions brought by government agencies or regulatory bodies; (3) If you are in California and classified as an independent contractor, explicitly preserve your PAGA rights — reference Cal.
+Lab.
+Code § 2698 et seq. in the carve-out; (4) At minimum, negotiate a provision that if class action proceedings are initiated in any forum against the company for conduct that affected you, your arbitration agreement is suspended and you may join those proceedings.

 06High Importance